Asparagus Fontina Tart

 Instructions

-• Pre heat oven to 400 degrees.
-Roll parchment paper on a baking sheet and set aside.
-Fill a 9" x 13" baking dish with ice and set aside.
+• Preheat oven to 400°F. Place parchment paper on a baking sheet and set aside.
+Fill a 9" x 13" baking dish with ice and keep in the freezer until ready to use.

 • In a large skillet add about an inch of water to a boil.
 Add asparagus and cook until bright green and tender (2-5 minutes).
-Drain the hot water and carefully put the asparagus in the ice water.
-Transfer asparagus to a bed of paper towels to dry.
-Pat gently.
+Drain the hot water and carefully put the asparagus in the ice water to cool.
+Transfer asparagus to a bed of paper towels or a clean kitchen towel to dry.
+Pat gently to remove the moisture.

 • In a small saucepan over medium heat melt butter and stir until bubbles begin to form and the color is pale amber.
 Add the shallots and continue to stir for another minute, but be careful not to burn the butter.
 Remove from heat.